-Management of the SSGCID is overseen by a Scientific Leadership Team comprised of the primary PI (from Seattle Children's Research Institute) and the PIs from the sub-contracting institutions (UCB, University of Washington, and Washington State University), with the assistance of an overall Program Manager and Site Managers at SCRI, UCB and UW (see the SSGCID management structure and organizational chart).
+Management of the SSGCID is overseen by a Scientific Leadership Team comprised of the primary Principal Investigator (from Seattle Children's Research Institute) and the Principal Investigators from the sub-contracting institutions (Dartmouth College, University of Kansas, University of Washington, Washington University in St. Louis, and Washington State University), with the assistance of an overall Project Manager and Site Managers at each site.

-Activities within the SSGCID project are divided into seven teams distributed between the four sites:
+Activities within the SSGCID project are divided into seven teams distributed between the sites: